surfe/api-examples/README.md

    pip install -r requirements.txt
    ```
 5. Set up your environment variables in a `.env` file following the `.env.example` file
-6. Follow the project's README on how to run
+6. Follow the example's README on how to run